 - ESF #6 promotes the delivery of services and the implementation of programs to assist individuals, households, and families impacted by potential or actual incidents.
 ESF #6 includes three primary functions: mass care, housing, and human services. - Mass care involves the coordination and provision of services to include sheltering of survivors, implementing feeding operations, providing emergency first aid, collecting and providing information relative to family reunification, and the coordination of bulk distribution of emergency relief items.
 It specifically includes the following: - Emergency shelter for disaster survivors using pre-identified shelter sites in existing structures, temporary facilities, and, in the event of an evacuation, using similar facilities outside the disaster-affected area.
 With the assistance of ESF #6 support agencies, coordinate temporary services for survivors such as drinking water, basic medical and personal hygiene needs.
 Examples of mass care shelters include, but are not limited to, overnight shelters, evacuation shelters, reception centers, and evacuation transfer stations.
-Medical needs that require specialized shelters are the responsibility of ESF #8 Public Health and Medical Services.
-This includes the sheltering of any individual with medical conditions requiring specialized care where the individual is neither self-sufficient nor accompanied by a care-giver. - Food will be provided to disaster survivors and emergency workers through a combination of fixed sites, mobile feeding units, and bulk distribution centers.
-Feeding operations are addressed in ESF #11 - Food and through ESF #6 as appropriate. - ESF #8 will provide food safety and security inspections at shelters and other food distribution locations as appropriate.
+Medical needs that require specialized shelters are the responsibility of ESF #8 - Public Health and Medical Services.
+This includes the sheltering of any individual with medical conditions requiring specialized care where the individual is neither self-sufficient nor accompanied by a care-giver. - ESF #6 will determine food assistance needs, obtain appropriate food supplies, and arrange for transportation of food supplies to designated shelters and/or staging areas within the disaster area Food will be provided to disaster survivors and emergency workers through a combination of fixed sites, mobile feeding units, and bulk distribution centers.
+Feeding operations are addressed through ESF #6 as appropriate.

-- Department of Health (DOH) will coordinate emergency first aid to survivors and emergency workers at mass care facilities and at designated sites within the emergency area.
+- ESF #8 will provide food safety and security inspections at shelters and other food distribution locations as appropriate. - Department of Health (DOH) will coordinate emergency first aid to survivors and emergency workers at mass care facilities and at designated sites within the emergency area.
 This service will supplement or operate in conjunction with emergency health and medical services established to meet the needs of disaster survivors under ESF #4 - Firefighting and ESF #8 - Public Health and Medical Services. - Safe and well information regarding individuals residing or visiting within the affected area will be collected and provided to immediate family members outside the affected area through the Safe and Well program.
 This data will aid in reuniting family members within the affected area who were separated at the time of the emergency.
 In addition, the Safe and Well program will be used to assist pet owners in locating lost or displaced pets.
-The Department of Human Services (DHS) and the American Red Cross (ARC) will implement the Safe and Well system with the support of ESF #5 Emergency Management, ESF #15 External Affairs, and ESF #16 Volunteer and Donations Management to inform the public and address inquiries. - Sites will be established within the affected area for bulk distribution of emergency relief items to meet the urgent needs of disaster survivors. - Certified behavioral health response teams will provide support for the psychological health needs of disaster survivors, as well as first responders, support agency staff, and volunteers. - Housing and human services involve the provision of assistance for short-term and transitional housing needs of survivors, counseling, case management, and identifying support for people with special needs. - Disaster Recovery Centers (DRC) will provide a full-range of primary recovery services. - Representatives from District, Federal, and Private Non-Profit Agencies will staff the DRC to address all of the survivor's needs in a central location.
+The Department of Human Services (DHS) and the American Red Cross (ARC) will implement the Safe and Well system with the support of ESF #5 - Emergency Management, ESF #15 - External Affairs, and ESF #16 - Volunteer and Donations Management to inform the public and address inquiries. - Sites will be established within the affected area for bulk distribution of emergency relief items to meet the urgent needs of disaster survivors. - Certified behavioral health response teams will provide support for the psychological health needs of disaster survivors, as well as first responders, support agency staff, and volunteers. - Housing and human services involve the provision of assistance for short-term and transitional housing needs of survivors, counseling, case management, and identifying support for people with special needs. - Disaster Recovery Centers (DRC) will provide a full-range of primary recovery services. - Representatives from District, Federal, and Private Non-Profit Agencies will staff the DRC to address all of the survivor's needs in a central location.